 Dancers who follow the first path regard the embrace and emotional communication as the core of tango.
 They favor natural, simple, and elegant steps, deliberately avoiding flashy movements that interfere with the embrace, the connection, or the inner experience.
 For them, steps and techniques are merely vehicles; emotional exchange is the destination.

 Technically, these dancers focus on developing skills that deepen internal sensation rather than enhance external appearance.
-Such skills include the close embrace, leaning, shoulder parallelism, cadencia, hip rotation, the gear effect, and the cradle effect.
+Such skills include the close embrace, dancing in a leaning posture, shoulder parallelism, cadencia, hip rotation, the gear effect, and the cradle effect.
 These techniques serve sensitivity, musicality, and shared presence.
 The dance may appear understated, but it feels profound—both to the dancers themselves and to attentive observers.

 2. The Path That Deviates from the Essence of Tango